Time reversal of reflected Brownian motion with Poissonian resetting: Introduction

 We will use the probabilistic definition provided in \cite{sde-resetting}, which characterizes the process as the solution of a stochastic differential equation with jumps.
 Our focus is on reflecting Brownian motion at zero, with Neumann boundary conditions, subjected to Poissonian stochastic resetting that returns the process to zero, where it then reflects in the positive half-line.

 In this paper, we investigate the time-reversed process of reflecting Brownian motion with Poissonian resetting and its connection to Non-Local Boundary Value Problems (NLBVPs).
 This is a novel topic in probability theory, where local derivatives are considered inside the domain, while non-local operators, such as Marchaud or Caputo derivatives, are applied at the boundary, see \cite{boncoldovpag2024,colantoni2023non}.
+The analysis of time-reversed processes between resetting events is crucial as it addresses a significant conceptual gap in the stochastic thermodynamics of resetting systems, particularly regarding the formulation of fluctuation theorems for Brownian motion with Poissonian resetting \cite{fluctuation}.
+In this context, Brownian motion with resetting reaches a non-equilibrium steady state (NESS), and we identify how detailed balance is modified in the presence of resetting.

 To the best of our knowledge, there are currently no theoretical results for the time reversal of jump-diffusions.
 Existing results include the time reversal formula for drift-diffusions \cite{reverse-diffusion1,reverse-diffusion2}, studies on reflecting boundaries in this context \cite{reverse-reflected}, and the case of Markov processes with drift and jumps \cite{conforti22}.